regulaforensics/terraform-gcp-regulaforensics-demo/readme.md

 This will create a kubernetes config file to access your cluster.

-## Add the Regula license for your chart:
+## Add the Regula license for your chart

 ```hcl
 data "template_file" "docreader_license" {